Google Pixel Watch Rumors: Specs, Release Date, Price and More

 At Google I/O 2018 in May, Google said Google Assistant will play a larger role in Wear OS watches.
 This includes an always-on microphone for making queries, text-to-speech conversion when wearing a Bluetooth headset and suggested actions.

 Other Wear OS features include continuous heart-rate monitoring via Google Fit and easier music control when working out.
 There's also an enhanced Battery Saver Mode to help the Pixel Watch last longer on a charge.

 Interestingly, we've heard absolutely nothing about the Pixel Watch's design.
 Since May when news of the smartwatch broke, we haven't seen any credible design leaks, renders, or even CAD drawings.

 Connectivity: Expect LTE

-There's a near-guarantee, considering that every other smartwatch on the market has it, that the Pixel Watch will ship with Wi-Fi connectivity.
+There's a near-guarantee that the Pixel Watch will ship with Wi-Fi connectivity.
 But will we get LTE?

 If Google opts for the Snapdragon Wear 3100 from Qualcomm, there's a good chance it will come with an LTE chip from the company, as well.
 This will allow you to make calls, get notifications, track your runs and more without your phone.

 It's tough to say.
 But considering the Pixel Watch is expected to come with high-end features, don't expect it to be the cheapest option on store shelves.